-In situations where a Notetaker is still necessary, DSS will utilize the class roster to solicit a peer notetaker (for hire or volunteer.)
+In situations where a Notetaker is still necessary, SAS will utilize the class roster to solicit a peer notetaker (for hire or volunteer.)

 Volunteer hours will be tracked, and a ‘certification of hours’ provided at the end of the semester to acknowledge the Community Service hours.